Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Introduction

-\item We present \textbf{P}ixel-level \textbf{T}emplate \textbf{S}election (PTS) to meet the speed-accuracy demand in practical production, which streamlines the original template set by selecting significant prototypes to form a tiny set.
-Unlike mainstream methods that only consider cluster centres, \textit{PTS} further selects hard-nominal examples to persist the original decision boundary.
+\item We propose \tb{A}ffine-invariant \tb{T}emplate \tb{M}utual \tb{M}atching (ATMM) module to alleviate the affection brought by the affine transformations and easy-normal examples.
+We also propose \tb{P}ixel-level \tb{T}emplate \tb{S}election (PTS) to streamline the original template set by selecting cluster centres and hard-normal examples to form a tiny set, enabling the models to meet various speed-accuracy demands in industrial production.
+Notably, \ti{PTS} further selects hard-normal examples as prototypes to maintain the original decision boundary, where these hard-normal prototypes received little attention in the previous literature.

-\item Comprehensive experimental results and in-depth analysis on five real-world datasets show that \textit{HETMM} favourably surpasses the state-of-the-art methods, particularly achieving much fewer false-positive and missed-detection rates.
-Moreover, using a 60-sheet template set compressed by \textit{PTS} can achieve superior anomaly detection performance to existing advances under a real-time speed (26.1 FPS) on a single Quadro 8000 RTX.
-Additionally, \textit{HETMM} can be hot updated by directly inserting novel samples into the template set, which may promptly address some incremental learning issues.
+\item Comprehensive experiments on six real-world datasets show that \ti{HETMM} favorably surpasses the state-of-the-art methods, particularly achieving much lower false-positive and missed-detection rates.
+Moreover, using a 60-sheet template set streamlined by \ti{PTS} achieves competitive performance and real-time inference speed (around 26.1 FPS) on a single Quadro 8000 RTX GPU.
+Additionally, \ti{HETMM} is training-free and can be hot-updated by directly inserting novel samples into the template set, which can promptly address some incremental learning issues in industrial manufacturing. \end{itemize}